 Let’s get started.

-There are two kinds of direct mail: shared mail and standalone mail.
-As their names imply, shared mail is when you share marketing space with other businesses on the same mail piece, and standalone mail is when your advertising message is on its own mail piece.
+There are two main ways to send direct mail: shared mail and standalone mail.
+Shared mail is when advertisers share space with other businesses in the same mail piece.
+Standalone mail is when advertising is its own mail piece.

-Examples of shared mail include coupon envelopes like Valpak, advertising circulars, wraps, and inserts like RedPlum, and advertising magazines like Clipper Magazine.
+Examples of shared mail include Valpak, RedPlum, and Clipper Magazine.

-There are numerous size and placement options available for your ads in a shared mail piece.
-For example, you could choose a full-page advertisement in a circular, or have a postcard-sized ad stuffed inside an envelope alongside other offers.
+There are several size and placement options available for your ads in a shared mail piece.
+You could choose a full-page ad in a circular, or a flyer in an envelope with other offers.

 - Broad reach since they’re distributed to everyone in a particular area

-- Your ad is amongst dozens of other ads and can get lost in the shuffle
+- Your ad is with dozens of other ads

 - You’re likely to appear alongside your direct competitors

 Standalone mail is how you send direct mail postcards.
 You can also use it to send self-mailers and envelope mailers.
-There are endless possibilities regarding the format and presentation of a standalone direct mail piece, which we’ll get into below.
-As long as you meet certain USPS mailing size requirements, the only limit to how creative you can be is your budget.
+There are endless possibilities for the format and presentation of standalone direct mail.
+As long as you meet certain USPS size requirements, the only limit to how creative you can be is your budget.
 Mail Shark sends standalone mail only.

 - One-on-one communication with the recipient